Virtual Help icon Virtual Help

 • Plan study time for when you are best able to do your work.

+Not all hours are created equal.
 For example, how effective are you at 1 o'clock in the morning?
-Not all hours are created equal.
 One hour of good quality study time is better than three hours when nothing is sinking in.
 It’s just as much about quality as quantity.

 • Consider how your workload might change throughout the semester.